 Modern civilization, characterized by an enormous increase in the output of mechanized knowledge with the newspaper, the book, the radio, and the cinema, has produced a state of numbness, pleasure, and self-complacency perhaps only equalled by laughing-gas.

-Further yet, as detailed previously11, it seems that Innis had seen McLuhan’s 1947 proposal to Robert Hutchins on university innovation and reform and was impressed enough by it to put forward some of the same suggestions in his 1948 address in Oxford to a conference of commonwealth university educators.12 In this same address Innis remarked on “the pervasive influence of discontinuity, which is, of course, the characteristic of the newspaper” — surely reflecting one of McLuhan’s central thoughts at this time about Mallarmé and the relation of the form of the newspaper to discontinuity in modern poetry, art, music and science.13
+Further yet, as detailed elsewhere11, it seems that Innis had seen McLuhan’s 1947 proposal to Robert Hutchins on university innovation and reform and was impressed enough by it to put forward some of the same suggestions in his 1948 address in Oxford to a conference of commonwealth university educators.12 In this same address Innis remarked on “the pervasive influence of discontinuity, which is, of course, the characteristic of the newspaper” — surely reflecting one of McLuhan’s central thoughts at this time about Mallarmé and the relation of the form of the newspaper to discontinuity in modern poetry, art, music and science.13

 Finally, Innis read and used in his work at least two books of Wyndham Lewis: The Art of Being Ruled (1926) and Time and Western Man (1927).14 McLuhan was a friend and admirer of Lewis and treated both of these works at length in his 1943 essay, ‘Lemuel in Lilliput’.
 Aside from access to McLuhan’s essay through Easterbrook, it seems very unlikely that Innis would have turned to Lewis and especially to The Art of Being Ruled.

 In summary, it seems that Innis beginning at the latest in 1947 read some of the published and unpublished work of McLuhan.
 And by 1948 at the latest the two had become personally acquainted.
 But for Innis, at least, the meeting with McLuhan was not of decisive significance.
-He remained unconvinced for the few years remaining to his life that the bias and relativity implicated in communications study could be overcome or, at least, turned to use in a new investigative discipline.
+He remained unconvinced for the few years remaining to him that the inevitable bias and relativity implicated in communications study could be overcome or, at least, turned to use in a new investigative discipline.
 At the most, he seems to have been cheered to learn of someone in the next generation who was thinking along similar lines to his own.15 And, perhaps as a sign of this, he seems to have included one or both of ‘American Advertising’ and ‘Time, Life and Fortune’ on the reading list when he first began to offer a course in communication in 1947 or 1948.

 Second, one of Innis’ seemingly more strictly economic essays in the volume was ‘The Penetrative Powers of the Price System‘ from 1938.
 The notion (better, the question) of such “penetrative power” was to become one of the motors of McLuhan’s intellectual life for the next 30 years.
 Here is how he began his memorial essay on ‘the late’ Harold Innis in the year following Innis’ premature death in 1952: